msmbuilder/msmbuilder2022/README.md

 Installation
 ------------

-The preferred installation mechanism for `testmsm` is with `conda`:
+The preferred installation mechanism for `msmbuilder2022` is with `conda`:

 ```bash
 $ conda install -c conda-forge testmsm
 ```

+Now, the intallation package name is called testmsm
 In the future, msmbuilder2022 conda-forge package will be available.

 MSMBuilder